 5. Do I struggle with anxiety?

-Not only does stress have an effect on the body, but through our emotions it can have a similar break-down on our spiritual health.
-In other words, the same way it wears on the various functions of the body it wears down our spiritual reserve.
-This is the reason we must separate out the stresses that we must carry, from the self-stress that we add upon it.
+Not only does stress affect the body, but through our emotions, it can have a similar breakdown on our spiritual health.
+In other words, the same way it wears on the body’s various functions, it wears down our spiritual reserve.
+For this reason, we must separate the stresses we must carry from the self-stress that we add to it.
 Otherwise, we will find ourselves in a weakened spiritual condition.
-Self-stress can cause gradual withdrawal from spiritual battle, and spiritual desensitization (where we feel spiritually unmotivated).
-This is makes us susceptible to discouragement, depression, worry, anxiety and many other ailments.
+Self-stress can cause gradual withdrawal from spiritual battle and spiritual desensitization (where we feel spiritually unmotivated).
+This makes us susceptible to discouragement, depression, worry, anxiety, and many other ailments.

 2 thoughts